Lola-Osif/TechVerse_E-Commerce_Analysis/README.md

 -  **Focusing on the peak sales year in 2020, March was the the primary driver of with a 50% surge in sales compared to the previous month**.
 The uniformity of this trend across all regions suggests that it was driven by the height of the COVID-19 crisis, where restrictions and shifts to remote work environments stimulated increased purchases of electronic devices.

 ## Product Trends
 - Of Elist’s 8 core products, **the Gaming Monitor consistently leads in performance, generating $9.8M in revenue, accounting for an average of 35% of total sales.** With 23,000 orders and an AOV of $421, this product shows strong price-market fit and high demand.
+MacBook laptops and Apple headphones rank as the second and third top-performing products.

 - **From a brand perspective, Apple dominates across product categories**,driven by Airpods headphones and macbook laptops
   - **Apple Headphones** lead in order volume with over **48,000 units sold** despite a lower AOV of $160.
   - **MacBook Laptops** yielded the highest customer spend with an **AOV of $1,588** and total revenue of $6.3M.
   - **Conversely, Apple iPhones underperform relative to other Apple products**, contributing second-lowest total sales volume with only 288 orders across the four years, **albeit an average customer spend of $740, which is 3times the overall product average**.
-A cross-selling strategy could be effective in driving iPhone uptake by leveraging existing demand for other Apple products.
+Further analysis shows that Apple iPhones have only one unique product_id, while other Apple products have at least five.
+This suggests limited iPhone model variety in stock.
+Expanding the iPhone selection range and implementing cross-selling with high-demand Apple products could improve iPhone sales performance.

 - Lastly, Bose Headphones rank lowest across all performance indicators with sales, order count, and AOV; signaling limited market traction.

 ### Global reach
+- North America leads in the regional sgementation analysis contributing $14.5 million and 56,000 orders which represent 52% of total sales and total orders respectively.
+- The gaming monitor,Macbook laptops and Apple headphones  account for at least 75 % of sales across all regions.
+However, in contrast to the overall ranking, the demand for airpods outweighs macbook in EMEA and North America.
+-Notably, APAC's average customer spend rose from the lowest among all regions in 2019 to the highest from 2020 onwards.
+In 2019, APAC customers spent an average of $212.
+This jumped to $317 in 2020 and has stayed above the average AOV through 2022, this trend is driven by a five fold increase in purchases of premium Apple products and improved customer loyalty rates.

 ## Loyalty Program
 ## Refund Rates